 Or by the use of a “here-string”:

 When using a Here-String, the string starts with @” (or @’), and this must end the line that it is on.
 The string ends with “@ (or ‘@), which must be on a line by itself.
-What’s really neat with using a Here-String is that PowerShell respects all line breaks, quotation marks (single or double) and white space within the string and maintains that in the variable.
+What’s really neat about using a Here-String is that PowerShell respects all line breaks, quotation marks (single or double), and white space within the string and maintains that in the variable.

 You can assign variables to specific .NET data types by preceding the variable declaration with the data type: